GSA/searchgov-spider/docs/advanced_setup_and_use.md

             # deploy production
             scrapyd-deploy production

 3. For an interface to view jobs (pending, running, finished) and logs, access http://localhost:6800/.
-However, to actually manipulate the spiders deployed to the Scrapyd server, you'll need to use the [*Scrapyd JSON API*](https://scrapyd.readthedocs.io/en/latest/api.html).
+However, to actually manipulate the spiders deployed to the Scrapyd server, you'll need to use the [Scrapyd JSON API](https://scrapyd.readthedocs.io/en/latest/api.html).

     Some most-used commands: